Benefits and Limitations of Communication in Multi-Agent Reasoning: Experimental Details

 We frame the $S_5$ permutations task as a word problem where each agent is given a prompt explaining there are 5 balls in 5 distinct bins and a sequence of swap commands such as ``swap ball 1 and 3, swap ball 2 and 4''.
 In this task the agents must return the correct value of the ball in each bin.
 The bin numbers are only given at the beginning of the task making this a \textit{hard} state tracking problem~\citep{merrill2024illusion}.

 The experiments test permutations with varying numbers of swaps ranging from 4 to 12 swaps with a step size of 2.
 By default, the task is constrained to $A_5$ (even permutations only) by forcing an even number of swaps.
 For Chain-of-Agents, swap sequences are processed in chunks of 2 swaps per worker, while Prefix Sum uses a branching factor of 2 with each worker handling exactly one swap operation.
+For both Chain-of-Agents and Prefix Sum, we tuned on the range [2,4] for the chunk size/branching factor respectively.
+Given the small sequence lengths used in this task, larger chunk size/branching factor options were not feasible.
 The task evaluates models' ability to maintain accurate state tracking through sequential ball position updates.